raday1204/raday1204/readme.md

+### Hi World 👋🌏
-### Hi there 👋 Nice to see u.
+### Nice to see u.

+### 🏷️ About Me 🏷️
-- 😄 My name is: yourname ...
+- My name is: Rada Yodkam
-- ⚡ Student id: ...
+- Student id: 63365298
-- 🔭 I'm currently studying on Faculty of Engineering.
+- I'm currently studying on Faculty of Engineering.
+- Career interest in the future
+    - Programmer
+- Ability to program in different languages
+    - Python
+    - C
+    - HTML
+- Special aptitude, interest in computer engineering
+    - Computer Network
+    - Embedded Systems

+### My Social 📱

-## Developer Tech
+## Developer Tech 🎓

 ### Frameworks
 <p align="left">